RajaRamamoorthyTheHindu/SonicSurge/README.md

 ### 5. Open the App

 Navigate to `http://localhost:9002` (or the port Next.js is running on) in your browser.

+## In-App Listening

+SonicSurge allows you to listen to song previews directly within the app.
+- In the song results table, each track will have a "Listen" button.
+- Clicking this button will toggle an embedded Spotify player for that specific track.
+- The player appears directly below the song row and allows you to play a ~30-second preview (standard for Spotify embeds without premium user login).
+- Click "Close" (which the "Listen" button changes to) to hide the player.

+This feature uses Spotify's standard iframe embed and does not require any additional environment variables beyond your `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET` for fetching track recommendations.

 ## Available Scripts